AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 ![Add/borrow agEUR](/.gitbook/assets/add-borrow.png)

-## Repay your debt or close your vault.
+## Repay your debt or close your vault

 Once a vault is created, you can repay part of your debt or close it completely.
 You can also withdraw some collateral up to the minimum LTV.